-3.5.6.
-Groundwater evapotranspiration
+3.5.5 Groundwater evapotranspiration

-Evapotranspiration represents another major natural flux of water from the TLA.
-However, the relatively deep groundwater levels across most of the plan area mean that much of the evapotranspiration across the region likely represents fluxes derived from recent rainfall, rather than being from the regional groundwater system.
-Groundwater derived evapotranspiration is limited to areas to the north where the water table is shallow enough for use by terrestrial vegetation, typically less than 15 m below ground level, or for direct evaporation where groundwater is typically less than 1 m, or from open water.
+Evapotranspiration (ET) represents another major natural flux of water from the TLA.
+However, the relatively deep groundwater levels across the most of the plan area mean that much of the ET across the region likely represents fluxes derived from recent rainfall, rather than being from the regional groundwater system.
+Groundwater-derived ET is limited to areas to the north where the water table is shallow enough for use by terrestrial vegetation, typically less than 15 m bgl, or for direct evaporation where groundwater is above the 'extinction' depth, typically less than 1 m, or from open water.

-Within the plan area evapotranspiration occurs due to terrestrial vegetation water use, as well as direct evaporation from shallow water tables and open surface water bodies.
-As part of the SREBA, DEPWS commissioned investigators at Charles Darwin University (Gautam et al., 2022) to undertake a desktop assessment of actual evapotranspiration fluxes from the TLA discharge areas based on estimates produced by CSIRO's remote sensing derived CMRSET (CSIRO MODIS Reflectance based Scaling EvapoTranspiration) algorithm (McVicar et al., 2022).
+Within the plan area ET occurs due to terrestrial vegetation water use, as well as direct evaporation from shallow water tables and open surface water bodies.
+As part of the SREBA, DEPWS commissioned investigators at Charles Darwin University (Gautam et al. 2022) to undertake a desktop assessment of actual ET (AET) fluxes from the TLA discharge areas based on estimates produced by CSIRO's remote sensing-derived CMRSET algorithm (McVicar et al. 2022).

-Gautam et al. (2022) found that actual evapotranspiration at the Roper River discharge area was strongly seasonal and directly correlated with wet season rainfall.
-This indicates that the majority of the annual actual evapotranspiration flux is derived from recent rainfall rather than from the TLA.
-However, during the middle and end of the dry season, there were still appreciable levels of actual evapotranspiration when compared to nearby areas where actual evapotranspiration from groundwater sources is unlikely, because of different vegetation types and deeper groundwater levels.
-The areas of elevated actual evapotranspiration provide insight into where vegetation is using groundwater and where there may be direct evapotranspiration from waterlogged ground.
-This mapping indicates that actual evapotranspiration is a greater component of discharge in the areas around Mataranka, where there are large regions of vegetated land and swampy wetland areas associated with shallow groundwater.
+Gautam et al. (2022) found that AET at the Roper River discharge area was strongly seasonal and directly correlated with wet season rainfall.
+This indicates that the majority of the annual AET flux is derived from recent rainfall rather than from the TLA.
+However, during the middle and end of the dry season, there were still appreciable levels of AET when compared to nearby areas where AET from groundwater sources is unlikely, such as with different vegetation types and deeper groundwater levels.
+The areas of elevated AET provide insight into where vegetation is using groundwater and where there may be direct ET from waterlogged ground.
+This mapping indicates that AET is a greater component of discharge in the areas around Mataranka, where there are large regions of vegetated land and swampy wetland areas associated with shallow groundwater.

-The CMRSET estimated total actual evapotranspiration for the groundwater discharge areas of the Roper River to be 43,300 ML per year for the period 2000-2022.
-This correlates with evapotranspiration values in the natural water account provided by the department's DR2 model, see section 3.6.1 of this document.
+The CMRSET estimated total AET for the groundwater discharge areas of the Roper River to be 43,300 ML/year for the period 2000 to 2022.
+This correlates with ET values in the natural water account provided by the department's DR2 model, see section 3.5.2.

-3.5.7.
-Groundwater quality
+3.5.6 Groundwater quality